Real Estate

 What Changes When You Track

-The office that implemented equipment tracking after the lockbox incident saw measurable results within the first quarter.
-Equipment loss dropped from an average of eight items per quarter to two.
-The annual replacement budget decreased by $4,200.
-And the office coordinator recovered twelve hours per month that had been spent searching for equipment and managing agent requests for items that were deployed elsewhere.
+An office that puts equipment tracking in place usually sees results within the first quarter.
+Losses drop as items stop disappearing untracked.
+The replacement budget shrinks.
+And the office coordinator recovers hours each month that were previously spent searching for equipment and fielding requests for items deployed elsewhere.

-The agents adapted faster than expected.
-The automated confirmation emails created a sense of accountability that the sign-out clipboard never did.
-When an agent received an email saying “You have checked out lockbox #23, deployed at 456 Oak Street, expected return when listing closes,” they were far more likely to return it promptly than when their only record was a scrawled entry on a clipboard they never looked at again.
+Agents tend to adapt faster than expected.
+Automated confirmation emails create a sense of accountability that a sign-out clipboard never does.
+An agent who receives an email saying “You have checked out lockbox #23, deployed at 456 Oak Street, expected return when listing closes” is far more likely to return it promptly than when the only record is a scrawled entry on a clipboard they never look at again.

 Real estate offices spend thousands of dollars on marketing, technology, and agent recruitment.
 Protecting the $30,000-$80,000 in physical assets that enable those agents to do their jobs should not be an afterthought.
 It should be a system — one that tracks every asset, reminds every agent, and ensures that the lockbox is always where it is supposed to be.